Candies (group): Biography

 In 2011, the Japanese music program Music Station listed them in their Top 50 Idols of All-time based on their sales figures.
 They were placed no. 32, with sales exceeding 5,000,000.

+In 2019, Ran started performing again as a solo singer.

+Legacy

+Two years after their breakup, the Candies were depicted as anthropomorphic cats in the 1980 anime Sue Cat, titled after member Sue.

+In 2025, excerpts from their song 銀河系まで飛んで行け！ ("Fly to the Galaxy!") were featured in most intros and outros for the animated YouTube show "MILKY☆SUBWAY THE GALACTIC LIMITED EXPRESS".